 Should inlining/noninlining be under user control?
 If so, how?
-I don't think this has been discussed in sufficient detail, but by giving control to the compiler, the operator request, and built-in comparisons approaches eliminate the problem (by reducing it to a previously solved problem: assignment).
+I don't think this has been discussed in sufficient detail, but by giving control to the compiler, the operator request, and built-in comparisons approaches eliminate the problem (by reducing it to a previously solved problem: implementation of structure assignment).